-Live in Kisumu and attend classes at the Centers for Disease Control and Prevention and the Kenya Medical Research Institute.
+Live in Kisumu and attend classes at the Kenya Medical Research Institute, which hosts the Centers for Disease Control and Prevention.

-Study Kiwsahili, the lingua franca of East Africa.
+Study Kiswahili, the lingua franca of East Africa.

 Kiswahili is spoken throughout East Africa, including in the DRC, Rwanda, Uganda, Kenya, Tanzania, and parts of Mozambique.
 Through the program’s intensive language course, offered at beginning to advanced levels, you will gain conversational ability in Kiswahili, which will enable you to better connect with your homestay families and host communities.
 During field assignments and the ISP or internship, you will apply your emerging skills and advance your vocabulary.